data-catering/data-caterer-docs/docs/index.md

 With Data Caterer, you get:

-- Ability to connect to any type of data source: files, SQL or no-SQL databases, messaging systems, HTTP
+- Ability to connect to any type of data source: files, SQL or no-SQL databases, messaging systems, HTTP APIs
 - Discover metadata from your existing infrastructure and services
 - Gain confidence that bugs do not propagate to production
+- Synthetic data generation that is production-like without ever connecting to production
 - Be proactive in ensuring changes do not affect other data producers or consumers
 - Configurability to run the way you want